linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 - Integrated speaker at the front, works perfectly with `alcid=11`
 - 1 Displayport 1.2
 - 1 HDMI 1.4
-- 1 addon Displayport port, works in Windows, doesn't work in macOS, came with the specific Optiplex I bought
+- 1 Addon Displayport port, works in Windows, doesn't work in macOS, came with the specific Optiplex I bought
 - 1 USB-C Port and 1 USB-A port at the front
 - 1 headphone jack and 1 microphone port at the front
 - 4 USB-A ports at the back